open-quantum-safe/liboqs-cpp/README.md

 `oqs::KeyEncapsulation` and/or `oqs::Signature` must be instantiated with a string identifying one of mechanisms supported by liboqs; these can be enumerated using the `oqs::KEMs::get_enabled_KEM_mechanisms()` and `oqs::Sigs::get_enabled_sig_mechanisms()` member functions.

+The wrapper also defines a high resolution timing class, `oqs::Timer<>`.

-The examples in the `examples` folder provide more details about the wrapper's API.
+The examples in the `examples` folder are self-explanatory and provide more details about the wrapper's API.

 liboqs installation
 -------------------